vvitchforest/Web_3D_Examples/README.md

   - Tours can include hotspots, info panels, and media
   - No coding required

 - **Momento360**
-  -A web-based platform for displaying and embedding 360° photos -Great for making panoramic content quickly, or building simple virtual tours -No coding required
+  - A web-based platform for displaying and embedding 360° photos
+  - Great for making panoramic content quickly, or building simple virtual tours
+  - No coding required

 </details>

 <details>
 <summary>Lightweight Virtual Tour Libraries</summary>

 - **Pannellum**

-  -Open source panorama viewer for the web
+  - Open source panorama viewer for the web
-  -Easy to use
+  - Easy to use

 - **Marzipano**
-  -Open source panorama viewer for the web
+  - Open source panorama viewer for the web
-  -Easy to use
+  - Easy to use
-  -Includes a web editor
+  - Includes a web editor
-  -Automatically converts spherical panoramas to cube format
+  - Automatically converts spherical panoramas to cube format

 </details>